sandysouzasantos/frontend-nanodegree-map/README.md

 This repository is intended for the execution of the "Online Resume" project proposed by Udacity as one of the steps to complete the Frontend Developer Nanodegree Program.

+## Instructions

+* Clone this repository.
+* Run 'npm install' in your terminal to intall dependencies.

 ## Author

 Sandy Souza Santos